Rhytidiadelphus loreus: Similar species

-Rhytidiadeplus loreus is similar to many contrasting species of moss.
-It is considered to be part of the feather moss species.
-The species that is the most similar hail from the Rhytidiadelphus and Kinbergia genera.
-Two plants in particular are the bent-leaf moss and the goose-necked moss.
-The goose-necked moss's branches do not grow to the same height as the lanky moss branches.
-The Kindbergia species that is located in British Columbia is different compared to the Rhytidiadelphus loreus because of its smaller size with a complex branch structure.
+Rhytidiadeplus loreus is similar to other feather mosses in the genera Rhytidiadelphus and Kinbergia, particularly the bent-leaf moss and the goose-necked moss.
+The goose-necked moss's branches are shorter than the lanky moss branches.
+The Kindbergia species that is located in British Columbia is smaller Rhytidiadelphus loreus and has more complex branch structure.
 Kindbergia oregana is a yellow- light green moss compared to lanky moss and grows in a similar loose mat structure.
 Kindbergia oregana is similarly a coastal moss species and grows at similar elevations on decaying logs or in an epiphytic manner like the lanky moss.
 Its major difference is that it is more contained and regular in its growth patterns compared to the lanky moss.
 Kindbergia praelonga is also like the lanky moss because of its irregularity in structure and growth.